 Cornwall is one of the most unique parts of the UK.
 It boasts stunning beaches, charming villages, exquisite views, and a relatively warm climate.
 It is, without a doubt, an unmissable destination for travellers visiting England.

-But Cornwall is packed with towns and villages, which can make it overwhelming to figure out which is right for you.
-That’s exactly why we put together this article for where to stay in Cornwall.
+Cornwall is packed with beautiful towns and villages (but not many cities), which can make it overwhelming to figure out which is right for you.
+That’s exactly why we put together this article for booking the right place to stay in Cornwall for you!

 This guide was written by travellers for travellers.
-It lists the best towns and villages in Cornwall and organizes them by your travel need.
+It lists the best towns and villages in Cornwall and organises them by your travel need, location and what it has to offer.
+Whether you’re a budget backpacker or a family on holiday, there’s the right place for you.

-So no matter what you’re looking to do, you’ll be able to find the town or village of your dreams.
+So no matter what you’re looking to do, you’ll be able to find the town or village of your dreams in those where to stay in Cornwall, England guide.

 - Where to Stay in Cornwall

-- Cornwall’s 5 Best Neighborhoods to Stay in
+- Cornwall’s 5 Best Towns and Villages to Stay in

-- 1. St Ives – Where to Stay in Cornwall First Time
+- 1. St Ives – Where to Stay When Visiting Cornwall for the First Time

-- 2. Penzance – Where to Stay in Cornwall on a Budget
+- 2. Penzance – Best Place to Stay in Cornwall on a Budget

 - 3. Newquay – Best Area to Stay in Cornwall for Nightlife

-- 4. Bude – Coolest Place to Stay in Cornwall
+- 4. Bude – Coolest Town to Stay in Cornwall

-- 5. Looe – Best Neighbourhood in Cornwall for Families
+- 5. Looe – Top Place to Stay in Cornwall for Family Holidays

 Best Airbnb in Cornwall: Amazing apartment with bay views!